 Lola Sheppard’s research exists at the intersection of architecture, landscape, and urbanism.
 It privileges architecture as a mutable territory that is formed out of and responsive to its history and environment.
 The work posits that the role of the architect is not simply problem solver or designer, but cultural, environmental and spatial detective, bringing to light the forces at work within a site-specific climate and geography, and able to look for synergies between issues and opportunities.
-Much of her recent work and teaching has focused on the role of architecture, infrastructure and the public realm in rural and remote communities, with a particular focus on Northern Canada.
+Much of her research and teaching is focused on the role of architecture, infrastructure and the public realm in rural and remote communities, with a particular focus on Northern Canada.
 She has worked with Indigenous partners in Northern Ontario and Nunavut on numerous built and research-oriented projects.

 Lola founded Lateral Office in 2003 in partnership with Mason White.
-Prior to this, she worked in architecture firms in Rotterdam, Paris, and London (UK).
-Lola is also a Director of InfraNet Lab, a non-profit research collective, founded in 2008, which probes the spatial by-products of contemporary resource logistics.
-Lola is co-editor of the journal Bracket: Architecture, Environment, Digital Culture.
+Lola is also co-editor of the journal Bracket: Architecture, Environment, Digital Culture.

-Lola was awarded the RAIC Young Architects Award in 2012, and Lateral Office was awarded Holcim Prize for Sustainable Construction (2021 and 2011), the Emerging Voices from the Architecture League of New York in 2011 and the 2010 Professional Prix de Rome from the Canada Council for the Arts.
-She has held grants from the Canada Council and the Social Sciences and Humanities Research Council.
+Lola was awarded the RAIC Young Architects Award in 2012, and Lateral Office was awarded Holcim Prize for Sustainable Construction (2021 and 2011), the Emerging Voices from the Architecture League of New York (2011) and the Professional Prix de Rome from the Canada Council for the Arts (2010).
+Lola has held grants from the Canada Council and the Social Sciences and Humanities Research Council.

 Office: ARC 2012